kjhnns/johannesklumpe/src/blog/learn-coding-by-building-something-for-your-friends/index.md

 ![Gaming website](./images/001.jpg)
 Figure 1.
 Gaming website

 Since my friends became my first users, I always had immediate feedback and I relaunched the website several times with different feature sets and new designs (designs came from the group).
-I would soon start to realize that not every feature really solved a problem or much less addressed a need.
+I would soon start to realize that not every feature really solved a problem or much less addressed any need of this group.
 Though, the more features I designed the more I started to understand data structures and algorithms.
 Eventually, the website became a private social network where we had a message board, a news feed, a chat, a photo gallery, a quotation repository, and a polling feature.

 ![myMates - private social network](./images/002.jpg)
 Figure 2. myMates - private social network